When Is Side-Sleeping Safe for Your Baby?

 The Bottom Line

-To stay ahead on sleep safety and everything else related to baby sleep, download the Smart Sleep Coach by Pampers™ app.
-It's jam packed with expert guided classes, videos and articles, as well as tools to help easily solve your baby's sleep challenges.
-Plus, there’s step-by-step guidance on creating an ideal sleep environment, establishing soothing bedtime routines, and sleep coaching approaches customized for your unique baby.
-It’s a total game-changer – and sleep saver.
-Got sleep questions?
-Take this FREE Sleep Assessment!
+To stay ahead on sleep safety and everything else related to your baby’s sleep, download the Smart Sleep Coach app by Pampers.
+It's jam-packed with expert-guided classes, videos, and articles, as well as tools to help solve your baby's sleep challenges.
+To start, take this free sleep assessment and get personalized insights into your baby's sleep patterns.

 How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.